mli/new-docs/Rsite/README.md

 https://www.datacamp.com/community/blog/jupyter-notebook-r
 https://github.com/aaren/notedown

-Add the following to your Juypter config file:  c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'
+Add the following line to your Juypter config file (`~/.jupyter/jupyter_notebook_config.py`):
+c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'

+Then you can simply run jupyter notebook and edit .md files just as if they are standard notebook .ipynb files.

-3) Install the necessary mxtheme python package (used for website style):
+4) Install the necessary mxtheme python package (used for website style):

 pip install https://github.com/mli/mx-theme/tarball/master

-4) Install sphinx & pandoc (used for processing Notebooks with Sphinx):
+5) Install sphinx & pandoc (used for processing Notebooks with Sphinx):
 http://pandoc.org/installing.html

-5) You will also need to have the .Rd documentation files already generated for the 'mxnet' R package.
+6) You will also need to have the .Rd documentation files already generated for the 'mxnet' R package.
 Up-to-date R documentation files can be obtained by building MXNet from the source:

 https://github.com/apache/incubator-mxnet